All Episodes

 That's what I think their goal is.

-Some people think, well, Democrats want to bloody him up, make sure he doesn't go to jail, but damage him just enough so that he's not going to be viewed by independence as a viable candidate.
+Some people think, well, Democrats want to bloody him up, make sure he doesn't go to jail, but damage him just enough so that he's not going to be viewed by independents as a viable candidate.

-That might be true too.
+That might be true, too.

 I don't know.

-Yeah, but uh the whole uh damaging him and making him look bad, if he just maintains that composure, that smugness of I'm right, because he knows that he didn't do these things, that's what's gonna win him the day in the end, and that's what's gonna make him the next good leader.
+Yeah, but the whole damaging him and making him look bad, if he just maintains that composure, that smugness of I'm right because he knows that he didn't do these things, that's what's going to win him today in the end.

 If Donald Trump was not running for president, Alvin Bragg wouldn't have touched this case.